xamarin/app-crm/README.md

 ####Supported platforms: iOS and Android

-####The app architecture consists of three parts:
+####The app architecture consists of two parts:
   1. A Xamarin.Forms mobile app for iOS and Android.
-  2. A javascript-backed Azure Mobile Service ([Azure REST API](https://msdn.microsoft.com/en-us/library/azure/jj710104.aspx)) for customer and order data.
-  3. A .NET Web API-backed Entity Framework based Azure Mobile Service for product catalog data.
+  2. A .NET Web API-backed Entity Framework based Azure Mobile Service for data.

-**The Azure Mobile Services (2 & 3) do not need to be deployed by you.** There is already an instance of each of those services up and running in Azure, and the mobile app is configured by default to consume those service instances.
-We've included the code for those services so that you may run your own service instances on Azure if you'd like.
+**The Azure Mobile Service does not need to be deployed by you.** There is already an instance of the service up and running in Azure, and the mobile app is configured by default to consume that service instance.
+We've included the code for the service so that you may run your own service instance on Azure if you'd like.

 ##Xamarin.Forms app (Xamarin CRM)